Have you ever wondered about this — what do people really feel?

 However, once the machine mastered the process, it started projecting images very similar to what the target envisioned.
 This was only possible with multiple layers of DNNs or Deep Neural Networks.

 When the DNN processes images, it uses a DGN or Deep Generator Network to generate more accurate images — which gives a lot more clever insights about the thoughts and feelings of the subject.

 How Does AI Understanding Human Emotions Will Be Any Useful?

 The future applications of this technology are vast and scary in many ways.
 Imagine your thoughts being displayed on a board or computer screen at any given time.

 Of course, for this to work, the machine must wirelessly record brain waves and activity.
 And that is not currently possible.

 However, with time, this technology could be developed in such a way that we can see your thoughts remotely.
 Also, image processing technology will undoubtedly become more accurate in the future.

 Again, the benefits of this system are hard to ignore as it is primarily designed to help people.
 Imagine a world where prisoners and criminals can be scanned for the images of the past instead of being forced to talk about crime.

 Psychologists could use those images to help people to talk about their hidden feelings and help them overcome mental issues or disorders — that would be great right.

-Certainly, but we are yet to see what AI could be capable of in studying human feelings or emotions.
+Certainly, but we are yet to see whether AI can meet our expectations in studying human feelings or emotions.